-Before you begin day one, get your calendar in front of you, take a look at the following four weeks.
-Block off the time you are spending at your full-time gig, then block off the time you are going to spend on real estate.
+Before you begin day one, get your calendar in front of you and take a look at the next four weeks.
+Block off the time you’re spending at your full-time gig, then block off the time you’re going to spend on real estate.

 You know how you function best.
 Are you going to work in the evenings?
 Early mornings?
 Weekends?
 Set aside your best opportunities to be productive.